timosarkar/www/content/tycoon2fa.md

 if (userAgent.match(/edg/i)) browserName = "Edge";
 ```

 After that it sets up a basic AES-CBC encryption.
-Both the Key and the IV are hardcoded showing weap OPSEC.
+Both the Key and the IV are hardcoded showing weak OPSEC.
 (SHAME ON YOU...).

 ```javascript
 const key = CryptoJS.enc.Utf8.parse('1234567890123456');